 | Pros | Cons |

-| Extra-wide reclining seats; strong leg support; relaxing recline geometry | Two-seat format limits group seating; heavier footprint than a stationary sofa |
+| Extra-wide reclining seats, strong leg support, and relaxing recline geometry | Two-seat format limits group seating |

 Details

-- Listed price (as configured): $1,649.00.
+- Test configuration price note: $1,649.00.

-- Type: Reclining sofa; style number 443759.
+- Type: reclining sofa; style number 443759.

 - Scale guidance: Tall scale (5'10" to 6'2").

-- Overall dimensions: 80W x 40D x 42H; seat width 63; seat depth 22; seat height 21.5; arm height 25; weight 188 lb.
+- Overall dimensions: 80W x 40D x 42H; seat width 63 in.; seat depth 22 in.; seat height 21.5 in.; arm height 25 in.; weight 188 lb.

-- Upholstery and options: premium grade fabrics and leathers tested to resist wear and fading; customizable with fabric choices and upgrades; includes Limited Lifetime Warranty.
+- Upholstery and options: premium-grade fabrics and leathers tested to resist wear and fading; customizable with fabric choices and upgrades; includes Limited Lifetime Warranty.

 Review Score

-| Metric | Score | Remarks |
+| Metric | Score (5-point scale) | Testing Notes |

-| Assembly | 4.0 | Heavier handling than stationary; once placed, it’s ready for real use |
+| Assembly | 4.0 | Heavier than stationary sofas, but straightforward once placed |

-| Cooling / Breathability | 3.7 | Plush recline posture can run warmer on long sessions |
+| Cooling / Breathability | 3.7 | Plush recline posture ran warmer during long sessions |

-| Seat Comfort | 4.5 | Most “stay put” comfort of the group, especially in recline |
+| Seat Comfort | 4.5 | Most stay-put comfort in the group, especially in recline |

-| Back Support | 4.2 | Comfortable split-back feel; steady support in long viewing posture |
+| Back Support | 4.2 | Comfortable split-back feel with steady support while viewing |

-| Seat Depth Fit | 4.1 | Works well for taller bodies without feeling overly deep |
+| Seat Depth Fit | 4.1 | Worked well for taller bodies without feeling excessively deep |

-| Durability | 4.3 | Held its comfort through repeated recline cycles and nightly use |
+| Durability | 4.3 | Held comfort through repeated recline cycles |

-| Ease of Movement / Repositioning | 3.7 | Reclining form factor makes layout changes more involved |
+| Movement / Repositioning | 3.7 | Reclining form factor makes layout changes more work |

-| Cleaning | 3.8 | More seams and creases than stationary seating; needs routine vacuuming |
+| Cleaning | 3.8 | Seams and creases need routine vacuuming |

-| Value | 4.2 | Strong comfort-per-dollar for nightly recliners |
+| Value | 4.2 | Strong comfort-per-dollar for regular recliners |

-| Overall Score | 4.1 | Best pick if your default mode is recline |
+| Overall Score | 4.1 | Best pick if your default sofa position is reclined |

 Trouper Reclining Sofa